 Should you have questions regarding our solutions and services, please access our FAQ section below or contact us.
 For support issues, contact email@example.com

-Qligent Products are software based – which means that we provide flexible solution tuned to the customer needs.
+Qligent Products are software based – which means that we provide a flexible solution tuned to the customer needs.
 The probe’s instance capacity could be configured to any desired number of programs for monitoring (and so is potentially infinite), though there are some limitations which need to be considered:

 Qligent products are capable of capturing streams in raw (uncompressed) formats (SPTS/MPTS MPEG-TS, T2MI, PCAP IP/UDP/RTP, SD/HD-SDI) or with transcoding (with flexible configuration of bitrate, resolution, aspect ratio, codec, frame rate, container and etc).
 As the recordings are stored on the probe side – an appropriate amount of disk space is required to store all of that data.
 You can calculate the amount of disk space required using our storage calculator, or contact our engineers for recommendations.
 Qligent probe software supports multiple ways of optimizing the storage requirements: loop recordings with configurable purge periods, alarm-triggered recordings, etc.